ianshil/PhD_thesis/Toolbox_ModLog/Kripke_semantics/Propositional/README.md

 # Propositional Kripke Semantics

-Instructions for compiling all files in Kripke_semantics.
+Instructions for compiling all files in Propositional.
 =========================================================================================

 1. Run "make Syntax" which compiles all files found in ../../Syntax directory.